Shirley Armitage: Storylines

-Shirley Armitage started work at denim factory Baldwin's Casuals in September 1983.
-Shirley came from a big family, with nine living in the same house.
-At the factory, Shirley was one of the youngest machinists and usually stayed quiet while the louder personalities, chiefly Vera Duckworth (Liz Dawn) and Ida Clough (Helene Palmer), led the gossip.
-She occasionally spoke up to back the girls against Mike Baldwin (Johnny Briggs), for example when she favoured a strike when Mike announced that some jobs would be at risk because of a new computer system at the factory in July 1984.
+Shirley Armitage starts work at denim factory Baldwin's Casuals in September 1983.
+Shirley comes from a big family, with nine living in the same house.
+At the factory, Shirley is one of the youngest machinists and usually stays quiet while the louder personalities, chiefly Vera Duckworth (Liz Dawn) and Ida Clough (Helene Palmer), lead the gossip.
+She occasionally speaks up to back the girls against Mike Baldwin (Johnny Briggs), for example when she favours a strike when Mike announces that some jobs would be at risk because of a new computer system at the factory in July 1984.

-In 1985, Shirley chatted to Curly Watts (Kevin Kennedy) at a dance at the Community Centre and let him walk her home afterwards.
-Curly was shy about asking her out, but they hit it off and Curly later chatted her up at Kevin (Michael Le Vell) and Sally Webster's (Sally Dynevor) flat warming party in August 1987.
-They started seeing each other on a casual basis after that.
-By 1986, Shirley was getting sick of living in such a crowded home and decided to ask Alf Roberts (Bryan Mosley) if she could rent the shop flat as the Websters had moved into No.13.
-Alf asked for a reference, but in the time it took her to get one from Emily Bishop (Eileen Derbyshire), Curly also made enquiries about the flat and Alf agreed that he could move in.
-When Shirley and Curly compared notes, they were puzzled as Curly had not been asked for a reference.
-Thinking Alf racist, Curly decided to refuse to move in, but Shirley suggested they move in together.
-Curly agreed and Alf backed down when Emily threatened to expose his racism.
-The unexpected move marked a big change in Shirley's and Curly's lives, as well as their relationship, with Curly losing his virginity to Shirley.
-Their next obstacle was winning over each other's families; as well as the race issue, Shirley's parents disapproved of her living in sin.
-Eventually, Mrs Armitage was convinced that Curly loved Shirley, but his parents never accepted her.
-Mrs Armitage was accepting enough to let Shirley's younger sister, Lucy, stay with the couple for a few weeks in August.
+In 1985, Shirley chats to Curly Watts (Kevin Kennedy) at a dance at the Community Centre and lets him walk her home afterwards.
+Curly is shy about asking her out, but they hit it off and Curly later chats her up at Kevin (Michael Le Vell) and Sally Webster's (Sally Dynevor) flat warming party in August 1987.
+They start seeing each other on a casual basis after that.
+By 1986, Shirley is getting sick of living in such a crowded home and decides to ask Alf Roberts (Bryan Mosley) if she could rent the shop flat as the Websters have moved into No.13.
+Alf asks for a reference, but in the time it takes her to get one from Emily Bishop (Eileen Derbyshire), Curly also makes enquiries about the flat and Alf agrees that he can move in.
+When Shirley and Curly compare notes, they are puzzled as Curly has not been asked for a reference.
+Thinking Alf racist, Curly decides to refuse to move in, but Shirley suggests they move in together.
+Curly agrees and Alf backs down when Emily threatens to expose his racism.
+The unexpected move marks a big change in Shirley's and Curly's lives, as well as their relationship, with Curly losing his virginity to Shirley.
+Their next obstacle is winning over each other's families; as well as the race issue, Shirley's parents disapprove of her living in sin.
+Eventually, Mrs Armitage is convinced that Curly loves Shirley, but his parents never accept her.
+Mrs Armitage is accepting enough to let Shirley's younger sister, Lucy, stay with the couple for a few weeks in August.